mkrol1997/FlaskBlog/README.md

 to every blog post.
 Every user has an automatically generated avatar image Creating new posts is allowed only for the blog owner.
-Unauthorised 'post' requests to blog-post-create endpoint return '403 Forbidden' status.
+Unauthorised `POST` requests to blog-post-create endpoint return `403 Forbidden` status.

 ## Frameworks & Modules
 - Flask